keremkoseoglu/Setlist-Generator/readme.md

 ### Non-Intuitive JSON Tags

-- reservation: Determines if the song should be placed to an ad-hoc location within the generated setlist.
-Accepted values: "gig_opener", "set_closer", "gig_closer"
+reservation: Determines if the song should be placed to an ad-hoc location within the generated setlist.
+Accepted values:
+- "gig_opener": Songs that should be at the beginning of the gig
+- "set_closer": Songs that should be at the end of a set
+- "gig_closer": Songs that should be at the end of the gig
+- "gig_closer-1": Song that should be placed before the last song of the gig.
+You can set values like -2 -3 -4 etc...

 ## How To Extend